+ Reply to Thread

 I think Will Ferrel is freakin hilarious.
 But maybe that's just me...

-What I don't understand is why you started a thread for something that you hated."And I wonder, when I sing along with you.
-If everything
+What I don't understand is why you started a thread for something that you hated.

 -